gcallah/BookReviews/nisbet.md

 with the military community, such as a strict command structure and a focus on violence.

 Nisbet marks the beginning of what he calls the "ecological community" in western thought with Saint Benedict.
-The novel characteristics of this type were present in the original Benedictine rule: respect for the "web of life," cooperative social relations, uncoerced social relations, and simplicty (289-291).
+The novel characteristics of this type were present in the original Benedictine rule: respect for the "web of life," cooperation, uncoerced social relations, and simplicity (289-291).
 This form is alive today, not only in monasteries, but in communes attempting to get "back to nature" and other intentional communities.
 A surprising inclusion in this section of the book is Charles Darwin, but Nisbet makes a convincing case that Darwin had a keen appreciation for the web of life in particular.